MIT-SPARK/Kimera-VIO/README.md

 Quickstart
 ----------

-In the root library folder execute:
+In the root library folder execute (if you changed the GTSAM install folder, you may need to redrect VIO to your-gtsam-install-folder/lib/cmake/GTSAM):

 ```
 #!bash